rconnamacher/practiceexam/README.md

 http://practicetest.connamacher.com/

+### Development version:

+    npm install
+    npm start

 ## Technology Used

- * Standard ECMAScript 6 in development (without a transpiler), using only features natively supported by the browser.
+ * Standard ECMAScript 6 for development (without a transpiler), using only features natively supported by current web browsers.
  * Closure Compiler's conversion to ECMAScript 5 for the release, which includes any necessary polyfills.
  * Closure Compiler's Advanced Compilation and JSDoc-based static type enforcement.
-The release file is only 6kb compressed (and 5kb compressed when served without the ECMAScript 6 polyfills), and loads virtually instantaneously.
+The release file is only 6kb compressed (and 5kb when served without old-browser support), and loads virtually instantaneously.
  * Vanilla JavaScript only; no frameworks are being used.
+ * Less CSS precompiler for stylesheets